vanessabuilds/ICP-Developer-of-The-Month/README.md

-ICP Developer of the Month: My ICP Journey 🚀
+1st Place: ICP Developer of the Month 🚀

-Over the past thirty days I dove head‑first into the Internet Computer (ICP) ecosystem; learning Motoko from scratch, wiring up NFID email auth, learning how to move real bitcoin with ckBTC, and, for the **MoMo Mini‑Hackathon**, building a proof‑of‑concept **on‑chain sentiment‑analysis canister** using the MotokoLearn library.
-In this post I’ll recap what I learned and link the key resources.
+Dove head‑first into the Internet Computer (ICP) ecosystem; learning Motoko from scratch, wiring up NFID email auth, learning how to move real bitcoin with ckBTC, and, for the **MoMo Mini‑Hackathon**, building a proof‑of‑concept **on‑chain sentiment‑analysis canister** using the MotokoLearn library to earn the title of ICP Developer of the Month.

 ---